a11yproject/a11yproject.com/src/posts/2017-08-26-a11y-and-other-numeronyms.md

 ---
 layout: post
-title: "a11y and a brief numeronyms primer"
+title: a11y and a brief numeronyms primer
-category: "Quick tip"
 description: The numeronym "a11y" is shorthand for "accessibility."
 author: scott_ohara
-date: 2017-08-26
-# last_updated:
-published: true
-categories:
+category: Quick tip
+eleventyNavigation:
+  key: Background
+  title: a11y and a brief numeronyms primer
+tags:
-  - Quick Tips
+  - background
 further_reading:
   - title: "a11y = Accessibility"
     year: 2016